 Location: University Student Commons, 1st Floor, Rm.
 143, beside Chick-fil-A.

-Start by coming to a drop-in to begin working on your resume, talk about your job search, learn to navigate Handshake, utilize our Suit Yourself closet, or get a LinkedIn headshot.
+15-Minute Drop-ins: Start by coming to a drop-in to begin working on your resume, talk about your job search, learn to navigate Handshake, utilize our Suit Yourself closet, or get a LinkedIn headshot.
 Follow-up with Career Services for additional information about dates and times for this semester.

 Employers: Interested in recruiting our School of Education students and graduates?
 Please contact our Career Services employer relations team, and review our employer resource site for additional information on posting a position on Handshake.